andrescorrada/IntroductionToAlgebraicEvaluation/TheForgottenRadicalEmpiricismOfRegnault.md

 Howard had also conceived of and programmed a complete photogrammetric system to make Digital Elevation Maps from aerial images, the Terrest system.
+Howard was a brilliant experimentalist, a craftsman at making all his very precise and path breaking cameras.
+The Navy gave him $1M to build the camera based on the idea behind the patent we did together.
+And he did.
+He built a beautiful camera that ended up being used on top on a really unusual platform for oceanographic research.